-Originally this labor code was instituted to protect the income of pizza delivery drivers.
-Pizza delivery driver’s costs were eclipsing their pay reducing it below the minimum wage.
-Labor Code 2802 obligates employers to reimburse employees for “all necessary expenditures or losses incurred by the employee.”
-Section (a) of this code specifically addresses vehicle reimbursements to ensure company costs are not passed on to employees.
+Originally California's employee indemnification labor code was instituted to protect the income of pizza delivery drivers.
+Pizza delivery drivers' costs were eclipsing their pay, reducing it below the minimum wage.
+Labor Code 2802(a) obligates employers to reimburse employees for “all necessary expenditures or losses incurred by the employee" – including vehicle expenses.

 Let’s look at two employees that live next door to each other, drive the same vehicle, and are both reimbursed using the IRS mileage rate:

-Employee A drives 5,500 annual business miles and is reimbursed $2,997.50
+- Employee A drives 5,000 annual business miles and is reimbursed $2,925.00

-Employee B drives 30,000 annual business miles and is reimbursed $16,350.00
+- Employee B drives 30,000 annual business miles and is reimbursed $17,550.00

 In states like California that have expense indemnification clauses, FAVR enables companies to prove that reimbursements are accurate.
 Employees are not going to be under-reimbursed because the reimbursements track with each employee’s costs, and the company is not going to over-reimburse employees because of that level of accuracy.